Web Accessibility

 AbilityNet (no date; accessed on 21.10.2023).

-Recording and slides of a webinar that took place on 23 September 2023. - “AI-generated solution suggestions” (Powerful accessibility testing features), Accessibility Cloud (no date; accessed on 21.10.2023).
+- “AI-generated solution suggestions” (Powerful accessibility testing features), Accessibility Cloud (no date; accessed on 21.10.2023).

 - May, Matt: First post!
 Why AIML harm is a pressing equity issue, Stay Human, 30.10.2023.